The Teddy Bear Hospital is back in 2022! To learn all about this meaningful and heartwarming awareness campaign, read this article!

 Middle School P

-The electoral rolls can be consulted at the reception desk of the ADV campus and the Nîmes campus, as well as on the University's intranet.
+The voter registration lists are available for review at the reception desks of the ADV campus and the Nîmes campus, as well as on the university’s intranet.

 Information regarding the election for the Scientific Council